-34. The Scottish Government's overall budget consists of the Scottish Block Grant determined within the framework of public expenditure control in the United Kingdom and other sources of income, mainly Non-Domestic Rates, funding connected with European programmes of financial assistance and receipts from the devolved taxes.
+36. The Scottish Budget consists of the Scottish Block Grant determined within the framework of public expenditure control in the United Kingdom and other sources of income, mainly Non-Domestic Rates, funding connected with European programmes of financial assistance and receipts from the devolved taxes.
 The Block Grant is calculated using the Barnett formula which adjusts the grant on the basis of a population share of changes in comparable programmes of expenditure in the rest of the UK.
 This is then adjusted for the devolved taxes and forecast amounts from the Scottish Rate of Income Tax.
-The UK Parliament votes the necessary provision to the Secretary of State for Scotland who makes grants to the Scottish Government into the Scottish Consolidated Fund.
+The UK Parliament votes the necessary provision to the Secretary of State for Scotland who makes grants to the Scotlish Government into the Scotlish Consolidated Fund.

-35. The Scottish Parliament approves the resources to be used by all bodies whose expenditure is payable out of the Scottish Consolidated Fund by passing the annual Budget Act.
-The majority of the Scottish Budget relates to spending programmes and administration costs covered by the Scottish Government consolidated accounts, but amounts are also allocated to other parts of the Scottish Administration and directly-funded bodies.

-36. The Scottish Government is required to manage overall spending within both the Scottish Budget and UK Treasury limits.
+- 37. The Scottish Parliament approves the resources to be used by all bodies whose expenditure is payable out of the Scottish Consolidated Fund by passing the annual Budget Act.
+The majority of the Scottish Budget relates to spending programmes and administration costs covered by the Scottish Government consolidated accounts, but amounts are also allocated to other parts of the Scottish Administration and directly-funded bodies. - 38.
+The Scottish Government is required to manage overall spending within both the Scottish Budget and UK Treasury limits.
 The consolidated accounts reflect the areas that it is directly responsible and accountable for.
 They include spending against the relevant components of the Scottish Budget.
-Separate accounts are prepared by other bodies to reflect their own accountability to Parliament.

-37. Budget management during 2016/17 was effective in managing overall spending.
-The Scottish Government operated within its budget, resulting in an overall underspend of £85 million (0.25% of final budget) - resource by £28 million and capital by £57 million.

-38. High-level information on variances in each portfolio is shown in the accounts.
-This, for example, shows that Health and Sport overspent by £112 million which was largely the result of a change in discount rate used to assess damages claims creating additional non-cash costs.
+Separate accounts are prepared by other bodies to reflect their own accountability to Parliament. - 39.
+Budget management during 2016/17 was effective in managing overall spending against the Scottish Budget.
+The Scottish Government operated within its budget, resulting in an overall underspend of £85 million (0.25 per cent of final budget) resource by £28 million and capital by £57 million. - 40.
+High-level information on variances in each portfolio is shown in the accounts.
+This, for example, shows that Health and Sport overspent by £112 million which was largely the result of a change in discount rate used to assess legal claims against NHS boards creating additional non-cash costs.
 The largest portfolio underspend (£62 million) was in Communities, Social Securities and Equalities.
 The underspend primarily related to capital spending in housing.
 Higher than expected levels of capital receipts (£43 million compared to a forecast of £10 million) were received which was offset against spending.
 In addition, spending on the Infrastructure Loan Fund established in 2016/17 was lower than planned as it relies upon sites becoming available from councils and private developers.